 Precautions to be taken while practicing the Supta Baddha Konasana

 Before you practice the Supta Baddha Konasana, there are a few precautions that you must keep in mind.

-- You must refrain from performing this asana in case of knee injuries, groin injuries, any kind of pain in the lower back and/or the hip.
+- You must refrain from performing this asana in case of knee injuries, groin injuries, any kind of a pain in the lower back and/or the hip.

 - This asana should be practiced by pregnant women only under the supervision of a yoga instructor.
-Also, while in this position, their chest as well as their head must be lifted above the mat using support.
+Also, while in this position, their chest, as well as their head, must be lifted above the mat using support.